NewsNational Politics

 Posted

-ANN ARBOR, Mich.
-(WXYZ) — Michigan Secretary of State Jocelyn Benson and Washtenaw County Prosecutor Eli Savit have released a joint statement saying a non-U.S. citizen is facing charges for voting in the 2024 general election.
+Michigan Secretary of State Jocelyn Benson and Washtenaw County Prosecutor Eli Savit have released a joint statement saying a non-U.S. citizen is facing charges for voting in the 2024 general election.

-According to the Secretary of State’s office, a 19-year-old University of Michigan student from China went to the campus early voting site on Sunday, which is one of six locations in Ann Arbor.
+According to the secretary of state's office, a 19-year-old University of Michigan student from China went to the campus early voting site on Sunday, which is one of six locations in Ann Arbor.
 The student then registered to vote using his university ID card, showed documents proving residency in Ann Arbor and signed a document identifying as a U.S. citizen.

 “I think it’s terrible,” Michigan junior Max Friedman said.
 "It kind of pissed me off, personally.”